This article will discuss the following topics:

 - Causes of Frontotemporal Dementia

 - Key Differences Between FTD and Alzheimer’s Disease (AD)

 - Diagnosis of Frontotemporal Dementia

 - Final Thoughts

-The Frontal Lobes of the brain are associated with functions in planning, reasoning, judgment, and problem-solving.
+The Frontal Lobes of the brain are associated with functions such as planning, reasoning, judgment, and problem-solving.
 Changes in the frontal lobe are generally associated with behavioral symptoms.
 The Temporal Lobes of the brain are involved with the processing of hearing, speech, emotion, and memory.
 Changes in the temporal lobes are linked to language and emotional disorders.
-As a result, different symptoms are present in each FTD patient as various parts of the frontal and temporal lobes are affected.
+As a result, different symptoms are present in each person with FTD as various parts of the frontal and temporal lobes are affected.

 Behavioral and personality symptoms consist of problems with executive function such as planning, multitasking, prioritizing, sequencing, and self-monitoring and correcting behaviors.
 Changes in behavior and personality may lead to a decreased concern for social norms, other people, and an overall lack of insight into one’s own behaviors.
 There are key words that describe some specific FTD behavioral symptoms: